Charles Dowding’s life, and his story of no dig

 “When I get conflicting information, I always go to the real answer from Mr. Dowding.
 Your books and information have been a huge inspiration in my life.
 Thank you.
 We are in the third year of building a huge garden using many of your methods.”
 (Midsummer night, comment on You Tube 07/18)

-I pioneer timesaving methods of organic, and especially no dig gardening.
+I develop timesaving methods of organic, and especially no dig gardening.
 I share with you the reader and viewer, methods I discover for quicker, more efficient gardening.
 No dig is the main one, also I trial and publicise new ways of growing, picking, marketing salad leaves, and of multi-sowing vegetables.

 Since 1982 I have created and cropped four no dig market gardens on different soils: stony, silt, white and ordinary clay.
 In the 1980s my garden covered 7.5 acres (3ha) of no dig beds and was less intensive than now.
 The growing methods are as applicable for small areas as large ones.